jongan69/lockin/README.md

 ![Lockin.wtf Logo](https://ipfs.io/ipfs/Qmc2SJQW4K7UYYVLdoKSf4cGVZbuFGTF4dZiAdRtivNkpX)

-An on-chain lockin dApp that allows you to lock in your tokens.
+A lockin dApp that allows you to lock in tokens.

 ## What's Included